 - Rinse – a water rinse is run through the system to flush out debris and the foam cleaning/sanitation agent.

 - Dry air – warm, dry air is pumped throughout to dry the system and make it ready for the resumption of operation.

 Cable and Disc Systems Sanitation

 Tubular cable and disc conveyors for food-grade applications are better designed to eliminate places for fines to accumulate.
-Solid discs are used, with no screws or bolts, and attached directly to the cable.
-Stainless steel connectors are used throughout the system, and equipment is removable for easy cleaning.
+Solid discs are used, with no screws or bolts, and they are attached directly to the cable.
+Stainless steel connectors are used throughout the custom conveyor belt system, and the equipment is removable for easy cleaning.

-One of the key advantages of tubular cable and disc conveyors over the tubular chain and disc conveyors is the significantly reduced possibility of trapping food residue on the cable compared to a chain.
-As with both link chain and roller chain, the cable is fully immersed within the food being transported through the tube.
+One of the key advantages of tubular cable and disc conveyors over the tubular chain and disc conveyors is the significantly reduced possibility of trapping food residue.
+As with both the link chain and roller chain, the cable is fully immersed within the food being transported through the tube.
 But the chain has significantly more surface area exposed to the food.

 Further, the cable is completely uniform and smooth throughout its entire route within the tube.
 However, the chain itself has many 90-degree turns and connections link to link, where food residue can more easily collect.
 The most hygienic food processing equipment designs minimize or eliminate 90-degree angles where food contact is present.

 Compared to tubular chain and disc conveyors, tubular drag cable and disc conveyor systems offer more wet and dry cleaning options.
 These include urethane wipers, brush boxes, air knives, bristle brushes, inline sponges, and multi-step CIP (self-cleaning) wet cleaning.